Simple steps YOU can follow on just how easy hot tub refurbishment can be!

 6. How to replace the heater, pump, and blower in an old hot tub

-Initially, it was not my plan to fix or replace the old equipment.
+Initially, my plan for repairing the hot tub did not include fixing or replace the old equipment.

 I assumed hot tub refurbishment on the equipment would be above my payscale.
 Thus I set about looking up hot tub repair companies on Yelp.